 Increasing Healthy Eating, which includes providing access to nutritious foods and educating folks on ways to cook and eat healthier foods, is a priority for us.
-Our Garden2Table initiative with The Virginia Cooperative Extension is one of our new programs.
+Our Garden2Table initiative with The Virginia Cooperative Extension is a featured program.
 The Garden2Table initiative was developed to provide fun, cost effective, and collaborative gardens within our community.

-Our first garden opened this past spring at Cambridge Square Apartments and serves senior and disabled individuals at this complex.
+Our first garden opened in 2015 at Cambridge Square Apartments.
+This garden serves senior and disabled individuals at this complex.
 The garden features wheel-chair accessible beds that were built by students from Old Dominion University.
-There were additional raised-beds that were built by volunteers from the US Navy and youth doing community service work.
-Carters Nursery in Chesapeake was a great partner, providing many of the plants and supplies needed.
-Tomatoes and other fresh produce were grown throughout the summer and harvested for individual and community use.
-The fall and winter garden was just planted with a variety of seasonal vegetables including green and red cabbage, bok choy, broccoli, onions, and squash.
+Additional raised-beds, which were built by volunteers from the US Navy and youth doing community service work, were donated as well.
+The Carters Nursery in Chesapeake provided many of the plants and supplies needed.
+Tomatoes and other fresh produce are grown throughout the summer and harvested for individual and community use.

-Michelle Charters of the American Heart Association chairs the Healthy Eating Work Team, which meets monthly to develop short and long-term programs and strategies for healthy eating.
-Membership on this team is open to anyone interested in getting involved.
-Please check the calendar for the next meeting and join us!
+Elizabeth Gmundoma of Virginia Cooperative Extension chairs the Healthy Eating work team, which meets regularly to develop programs and strategies for healthy eating.
+Mike Andruckz, also of Cooperative Extension chairs the Garden-2-Table work team.
+Membership on either team is open to anyone interested in getting involved.